Brohan7524/drug_safety_management/README.md

 # Drug Safety Master Data Management & Adverse Event Quality Dashboard

-A portfolio project demonstrating master data management (MDM) and data quality engineering on **real** pharmacovigilance data, built for a Data Management internship application.
+A master data management (MDM) and data quality pipeline built on **real** pharmacovigilance data from the FDA.

 It pulls real adverse event reports from the FDA's public API, standardizes inconsistent drug names into a master reference table, cleans and